ukblumf/randomise-it/README.md

 RANDOMISE-IT
 ============

-The ability to create, store, edit and share random tables.
+The ability to create, store, edit and share random tables, macros and collections

 Develop a standard way to create random tables and reference other random tables that is easy to use.